 Physiotherapy's Role in Fixing a Slip-Disc

 Our spinal discs are the pads situated between the bones of our spine.
-They are points of connection between spinal bones that allow motion, shock absorbance and form barriers for spinal nerves and the spinal cord.
+They are points of connection between spinal bones that allow motion and shock absorbance, and form barriers for spinal nerves and the spinal cord.
 In other words, a spinal disc is a specialized type of soft tissue in your body.
-A spinal disc’s ability to connect spinal bones is the basis of its ligament classification.
+A spinal disc's ability to connect spinal bones is the basis of its ligament classification.
 Not just any ligament, but rather the ligament that makes mobility possible.
 And like a ligament, it needs urgent care when injured or damaged.
-Targeted physiotherapy can help restore a disc’s function and abilities if treatments are target-specific and based on accurate diagnosis.
+Targeted physiotherapy can help restore a disc's function and abilities if treatments are target-specific and based on accurate diagnosis.

 Best Physiotherapy Practices that Can Fix and Repair a Slip-Disc

 A slip-disc is a complex condition to remedy.
 Fixing and undoing the damage to a disc requires expert knowledge, skills, and technology.
 When it comes to the spine, a slip-disc is the most challenging condition to repair.
-Please understand that when we use the word repair: we use it to mean undoing the protrusion—in other words, restoring (repairing) the slip-disc by retracting the spinal disc’s slipped fibers.
+Please understand that when we use the word repair: we use it to mean undoing the protrusion-in other words, restoring (repairing) the slip-disc by retracting the spinal disc's slipped fibers.
 The corrected (repaired) slip-disc is as close to a cure.

 Many centers advertise slip-disc cures.
 But, such is not possible.
 A cure is where you regain 100% of your function again.
-Even a 99.99% success doesn’t constitute a cure, and as such, it is impossible to cure a slip-disc.
+Even a 99.99% success doesn't constitute a cure, and as such, it is impossible to cure a slip-disc.
 But, many use the word cure.
-In our site, if and when we use the word “CURE,” we mean it to be understood as repair and retraction of a slipped disc and the stability of spinal soft tissues.
-We will not give a 100% cure for your slipped disc, but we can deliver better results than competing centers.
+On our site, if and when we use the word "CURE," we mean it to be understood as the repair and retraction of a slipped disc and the stability of spinal soft tissues.
+We will not give a 100% cure for your slipped disc, but when we can deliver better results than competing centers.
 Our physiotherapists have succeeded when others have failed.

 Why are Spinal Discs so difficult to Treat?